 JACQUELINE MARIE, INTERIOR STYLIST

-This is my version of a modern love story.
 I met Jacqueline in a Facebook group I randomly joined while looking to connect with other Chicago creatives and entrepreneurs.
 As requested by the group, I posted a little intro about who I was and a link to my social media outlets.
 Within a day my intro e-mail had some likes and a comment from Jacqueline about collaborating.
-Yes, she used the key word “collaborating” and I had a good feeling about her right away!
-So, we took our on-line meeting to a coffee shop two days later and I agreed to participate in an event she was co-hosting at a boutique.
+So, we took our on-line meeting to a coffee shop two days later and I agreed to participate in an event she was co-hosting.